Back to Blog

 Voice AI SLAs should guarantee 99.9% uptime minimum, sub-3-second response times, and 24/7 support escalation paths for agencies reselling to clients.

 Service Level Agreements define the contractual boundaries between your agency and the voice AI platform you resell.
 Without clear SLA terms, you inherit all the risk when your platform provider fails, and your clients blame you for downtime, poor call quality, or unresponsive support.
+Below, we cover what to demand on uptime, latency, support response, compensation, and exclusions, and how to evaluate a native versus wrapper architecture before you commit.

 What Is an SLA for Voice AI Platforms?